 |photo credit: the|G|™ via photopin cc|

-This belief is so mainstream in Protestantism that it needs no comment.
+This doctrine is so mainstream it needs no comment.